Kamala Harris Blasts Trump For Talking ‘Irresponsible’ China Foreign Policy On Twitter

 Thus far, Trump’s approach to foreign policy with China has focused on tariffs — which he raised from 10 percent to 25 percent on $200 billion of the country’s imports — and he’s been vocal about it on Twitter.

-But Harris said on CNN’s State of the Union that she believes that this approach is “irresponsible,” especially when Trump’s often tweets on a whim without working with allies.
+But Harris said on CNN’s State of the Union that she believes that this approach is “irresponsible,” especially when Trump often tweets on a whim without consulting allies.

 “I believe that there is no question that, over many decades, the rules have been written in a way that have been to the exclusion of lifting up the middle class and working people in America and working families in America.”